(2 min read)

 Example:

-1. Soccer Inc. provide highlight shows from the top European soccer leagues.
+1. Soccer Inc. provides highlight shows from the top European soccer leagues.
 They have 100,000 subscribers.
 Based on the core product strategy, the primary user behavior model is focused on weekly, not daily engagement.
-However, daily engagement is also targeted to identify customers who are prospects for higher value subscriptions.
+However, daily engagement is also targeted to identify customers who are prospects for higher-value subscriptions.

 The target engagement level is 80% of subscribers engaged weekly, and 20% of subscribers engaged daily.